SumitKakkar/ProgrammingAssignment-2/README.md

-R Programing || Assignment 2
  We will create two functions to creat a special object (m) to Cache the inverse of argument matrixand cache's the inverse, second one is to check if the inverse of argument matrix The first function, makeVector creates a special "vector", which is really a list containing a function to

   1.) set the value of the vector
   2.) get the value of the vector